 - 6.430 Intro. to Oregon's Fish and Wildlife Resources (3 Class Hrs/Wk) 3 Credits The course will introduce the student to the economically and recreationally important fish and wildlife forms found within Oregon.
-Also included are some of the basic management techniques related to these resources. - 6.449 Forest Botany (3 Class, 3 Lab Hrs/Wk) 4 Credits A study of some of the basic principles of plant science as related to forestry.
-Prerequisite: admission to a curricular program in Forest Technology - 9.624 Fish and Wildlife Management Principles (3 Class Hrs/Wk) 3 Credits The course will introduce the student to some of the basic methods and techniques used to manage Orogon's fish and wildlife resources and will demonstrate the reasons why such management techniques are used for the species. . - 9.623 Wildlife Management Laboratory Procedures (3 Class Hrs/Wk) 3 Credits The course will expose the student to first-hand knowledge and laboratory experiences related to some of Oregon's fish and wildlife resources, and will provide the opportunity to participate in some of the techniques, tests, etc. as applied to a particular resource. - 9.622 Introduction to Forest Ecology (3 Class Hrs/Wk; Field Trip) 3 Credits The course is designed to teach the student the individual factors and their effect upon the tree, and then grouping of trees into communities in response to the environment.
+Also included are some of the basic management techniques related to these resources. - 9.624 Fish and Wildlife Management Principles (3 Class Hrs/Wk) 3 Credits The course will introduce the student to some of the basic methods and techniques used to manage Oregon's fish and wildlife resources and will demonstrate the reasons why such management techniques are used for the species. - 9.623 Wildlife Management Laboratory Procedures (3 Class Hrs/Wk) 3 Credits The course will expose the student to first-hand knowledge and laboratory experiences related to some of Oregon's fish and wildlife resources, and will provide the opportunity to participate in some of the techniques, tests, etc. as applied to a particular resource.

+9.622 Introduction to Forest Ecology (3 Class Hrs/Wk; Field Trip) 3 Credits The course is designed to teach the student the individual factors and their effect upon the tree, and then grouping of trees into communities in response to the environment.
 Following this, there will be some consideration of the biological basis for tree growth as individuals and in stands, and finally the class will undertake the study of the ecology of several important West Coast forest types.